 Entrepreneurship stands as one area where Chinese women take a leading role.
 A 2017 WEF report noted that women set up 55 percent of new internet companies in China, and more than a quarter of all the entrepreneurs in the country were women.
 The 2018 Mastercard Index of Women Entrepreneurs also ranks China 29th out of more than 60 countries surveyed, just behind countries like Germany (23rd) and France (24th).

 Women’s Political Participation in China

 Women continue to face barriers in terms of political empowerment around the world.
-According to the World Bank, only 23.6 percent of parliamentary seats are held by women globally.
+According to the World Bank, only 23.9 percent of parliamentary seats are held by women globally.
 Women in China face comparably low levels of representation.
-The WEF ranks China 77th in terms of the political involvement of women, above similarly populous India (90th), but well behind the US (19th).
-Rwanda, with 47.4 percent of seats in its parliament occupied by women, ranks first globally.
+The WEF ranks China 78th in terms of the political involvement of women, below similarly populous India (19th), but ahead of the US (98th).
+Iceland, with 38.1 percent of seats in its parliament occupied by women, ranks first globally.

 Since 1949, China has had only six female members on the 25-member Politburo.

 While the government officially supports gender equality, large disparities in political representation remain.
 In 2017, female membership in the CCP was roughly one quarter of total party membership.
 Similarly, only 24.9 percent of representatives in the 13th session of the National People’s Congress hosted in 2018 were women.
 No woman has ever sat on China’s Politburo Standing Committee, nor has any woman ever held the presidency.
 Since 1949, China has had only six female members on the 25-member Politburo.2